Find the fit issue.

 Complete this final edit to reveal what to buy, skip, tailor, and replace next.

-Generated after the quiz: the category or piece type that should solve the most outfits first.
+The category that should solve the most outfits first.

-Generated after the quiz: the purchases and styling habits that are diluting your closet.
+The purchases or styling habits that are diluting your closet.

-Generated after the quiz: the pieces worth saving with a fit or proportion adjustment.
+The pieces worth saving with fit or proportion updates.

 A few of the most important questions behind fit, color, style direction, and wardrobe planning.